Crochet Your First Hat: Simple Beanie Cap Pattern and Notes

 Each increase is made on the first stitch of the increase directly below it

-The seam formed by the turning chain of each row
+The seam formed by the slip stitch and turning chain of each row

 Notes on Pattern